 - Pour into your favorite cup, garnish with mint leaves.
 Go outdoors and enjoy it:)

 - If you prepare this smoothie exactly as described (unsweetened almond milk) it is estimated that a serving has 140 calories, 17 grams of carbs.
+However, if you prepare the smoothie with sweetened or regular almond milk it is estimated that this smoothie will have 187 calories and 28 grams of carbs.

 If you would like to save this post for later, please pin the below image in Pinterest.
 Thank you:).
 Feel free to tag me in social media if you made this recipe.
 Hope you enjoy it!!